servicebinding/spec/README.md

 [volume]: https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/volume
 [volumemount]: https://kubernetes.io/docs/reference/kubernetes-api/workloads-resources/container/#volumes

-## Restricted JSONPath
+## Fixed JSONPath

-> Note: Only expressions labeled as 'Restricted JSONPath' **MUST** conform to this requirement.
+> Note: Only expressions labeled as 'Fixed JSONPath' **MUST** conform to this requirement.
 Other expressions **MAY** use the full JSONPath syntax.

-A Restricted JSONPath is a subset of [JSONPath][jsonpath] expressions that **MUST NOT** use type and operators other than fields separated by the child operator.
+A Fixed JSONPath is a subset of [JSONPath][jsonpath] expressions that **MUST NOT** use type and operators other than fields separated by the child operator.
+This grammar allows accessing nested fields via a single, fixed path.

 For example, these expressions are allowed: